 - Niche Platforms: Gone are the days when crowdfunding platforms tried to cater to all.
 Niche platforms, focused on specific industries or sectors like clean energy, biotech, or agritech, are emerging.
 These platforms, such as AgFunder for agriculture, offer targeted opportunities for both startups and investors.

 - Blockchain Integration: Blockchain and crowdfunding are converging to provide more transparency and security.
 Startups are now issuing tokens or coins as a form of equity, a process known as Initial Coin Offerings (ICOs) or Security Token Offerings (STOs).
 Platforms like Polymath are at the forefront of this integration, providing tools for creating and managing security tokens.
+For more, see our guides on RWA tokenization and 9 ways tokenization will reshape equity investment.

 - Artificial Intelligence (AI) and Analytics: Modern platforms utilize AI to match startups with potential investors based on preferences, past investments, and market trends.
 This not only streamlines the investment process but also improves the chances of successful funding rounds.